Sergej-Popov/tremolo/README.md

 ## TODO music

 1. Provide an option to toggle note names on or off.
-2. Ability to create multiple boards.
-The buttons should be interacting with the

 ## TODO bugs and technical

-1. Refactor d3 extensions, to a folder with separate
+1. Refactor d3 extensions, to a folder with separate files.